 Risk management policy

 The National Portrait Gallery recognises that the effective management of risk and opportunity is central to its ability to achieve its aims and objectives.
 This document outlines the principles underpinning our approach to risk management, the risk management process, and the responsibilities of all staff for risk management.
-The policy can be found on the staff network at Risk Management Policy (Apr 2009).doc.

 The Chair of Trustees, the Chair of Audit and Compliance Committee, members of Senior Management Team and Heads of Section should be familiar with this policy and all other Trustees and staff should be aware of it.
 The aim of the policy is to ensure that all staff are aware of the Gallery’s risk management framework and how risk should be managed in the Gallery.